-If you haven’t been to Denver, you may think Cheesman sounds like a strange place for a world-glass garden.
-But, the old-line neighborhood plays host to one of the best display gardens I’ve toured in decades.
-No matter the season, the Denver Botanic Gardens is sure to impress, and impress me it did, with its distinctive spaces presenting plants from all parts of the world.
+If you haven’t been to Denver, you may think Cheesman sounds like a strange place for a world-class garden.
+But, the old-line neighborhood plays host to one of the best ones I’ve toured in decades.
+No matter the season, the Denver Botanic Gardens is sure to wow.
+And impress me it did, with its grand spaces showcasing plants from all over the world.

-Located at York Street, the Denver Botanic Gardens unfolds gradually, as step by step one beautiful garden flows seamlessly into another.
-There are 17 arid gardens showcasing plants that thrive in Colorado’s dry climate, internationally inspired gardens, ornamental gardens, shade gardens and water gardens.
+Located at York Street in the heart of the city, the Denver Botanic Gardens covers an astonishing 24 acres.
+There are 17 arid gardens exhibiting plants from Colorado’s dry climate, plus internationally-inspired gardens, ornamental gardens, shade gardens and water gardens.
 And that’s not all – there’s an ornamental vegetable garden and countless garden ‘vignettes’ in between, enough to make your head spin with all the horticultural inspiration.

-Here are some highlights of the different gardens I visited.
+Following are some highlights of the different gardens.

 The O’Fallon Perennial Walk

-I love to meander, so we didn’t bother looking at the map and within moments found ourselves at the base of the O’Fallon Perennial Walk.
-Backed by a hedge of formally pruned native juniper (Juniperus scopulorum), the impressive border featured many of the plants I use in my designs back East.
-There were generous drifts of colorful bearded irises, yarrow, perennial geraniums, lime green lady’s mantle and ice blue amsonia (Texas Star) along with roses, boxwood and barberry, to name just a few.
+I love to meander, so we didn’t bother with the map and within moments found ourselves at the base of the O’Fallon Perennial Walk.
+Backed by a hedge of formally pruned juniper, the impressive border features many of the plants I use in my designs back East.
+There are generous drifts of colorful bearded irises, yarrow, hardy geraniums, lady’s mantle and amsonia as well as roses, boxwood and barberry shrubs, to name just a few.

 Apricot Iris germanica

-Aside from the beautiful plants, the cool thing about this border is its design.
-The hedged borders are angled so that the views from the north end (viewed in photo) make the south end appear farther away than it actually is.
+Aside from the beautiful plants, the Denver Botanic Gardens is a design mecca.
+The O’Fallon Perennial Walk is one such example.
+The hedges are angled so that the views from the north end make the south end appear farther away than it actually is.
 I also couldn’t help but notice that the plants were double the size I’m used to seeing – must be the dry Denver air!

 Ornamental crabapples at Schlessman Plaza